lukix/genemo/README.md

 ### Selection
 - **`Genemo.selection.roulette({ minimizeFitness })`**

-    Returns a function that can be used as a `selection` parameter for `Genemo.runEvolutionAsync`.
+    Returns a function that can be used as a `selection` parameter for `Genemo.run`.
     `minimizeFitness` is a boolean value indicating if we are aiming at minimizing or maximizing fitness.
 Defaults to `false`.

 - **`Genemo.selection.rank({ minimizeFitness })`**

-    Returns a function that can be used as a `selection` parameter for `Genemo.runEvolutionAsync`.
+    Returns a function that can be used as a `selection` parameter for `Genemo.run`.
     `minimizeFitness` is a boolean value indicating if we are aiming at minimizing or maximizing fitness.

 - **`Genemo.selection.tournament({ size, minimizeFitness })`**

-    Returns a function that can be used as a `selection` parameter for `Genemo.runEvolutionAsync`.
+    Returns a function that can be used as a `selection` parameter for `Genemo.run`.
     `size` is a number describing how many individuals take part in a tournament.
     `minimizeFitness` is a boolean value indicating if we are aiming at minimizing or maximizing fitness.